nycdepartmentoffinance/onboarding/data_flows.md

 ## How can you access these data resources in R?

-There are currently two different ways to connect to the two different database connections through R.
+There are currently two different ways to connect to the two different database connections through R: connecting through Microsoft SQL Server (for the Production, Test, and Sandbox Databases) and using a custom database connection through assessNYC (FDW and PTS).

 ### Connecting with Microsoft SQL Server